Joe Madureira: Career

 Madureira returned to the comic book industry as the artist on Marvel's The Ultimates 3, with writer Jeph Loeb.
 The second issue was published in January 2008, the third issue released on February 20, 2008.
 Ultimates 3 #4 came out on June 25, 2008.
+The run received negative reviews and sold less than previous Ultimates volumes.

 In July 2007, Vigil Games' Darksiders was announced, of which Joe Madureira was creative director.
 It follows War, one of the Four Horsemen of the Apocalypse, on his quest to find out who prematurely triggered the apocalypse.
 It was released on Xbox 360 and PlayStation 3 on January 5, 2010.

-Madureira has also provided cover artwork for Capcom's Marvel Super Heroes for the Sega Saturn and Sony PlayStation, and the Sony PlayStation game Gekido: Urban Fighters.
+Madureira has also provided cover artwork for Capcom's Marvel Super Heroes for the Sega Saturn and Sony PlayStation, and the Sony PlayStation game Gekido: Urban Fighters and Darkened Skye.

-On June 13, 2011 it was announced that he would be handling art duties on a new series written by Zeb Wells entitled Avenging Spider-Man.
-Following a three issue run on the title, Marvel announced on March 11, 2013 that Madureira would be re-teaming with Wells for a story arc on Savage Wolverine beginning with #6 in June 2013.
+On June 13, 2011, it was announced that he would be handling art duties on a new series written by Zeb Wells entitled Avenging Spider-Man.
+Following a three issue run on the title, Marvel announced on March 11, 2013, that Madureira would be re-teaming with Wells for a story arc on Savage Wolverine beginning with #6 in June 2013.

 Early in 2015 Joe Madureira and Ryan Stefanelli, co-founders of Vigil Games, formed a new studio, Airship Syndicate, located in Austin Texas, and announced that their first project a game adapted from Battle Chasers.
 Battle Chasers: Nightwar was released in October 2017 for Microsoft Windows, macOS, PlayStation 4 and Xbox One, and in May 2018 for Nintendo Switch and Linux.

 In February 2023, Madureira confirmed to io9 that after having left Battlechasers on a cliffhanger 20 years earlier, he would produce the conclusion to the story with Battle Chasers #10, which had originally been solicited for November 2001, and would release it June 14 through Image.
 Madureira would write the issue and produce the cover art, while Ludo Lullabi would provide the interior art.